dan98/API/README.md

 #RatingAPI

 REST API that helps you building ELO based rating systems.
+Elo's rating system is used in a lot of sports, from chess to football and teniss to order the participants by their rating.
+The rating of objects in Elo's rating change after each game, based on the expected outcome of the winner and loser.
+Read more on wikipedia.

+##Dependecies
+* Use apache with php5.4+, preferred php5.5.
+* Memcached version 2.x
+* Http extension version 1.7.x

 ##Usage